 Under IRS law, a property owner must report all rental income, which includes all gross income from all amounts received as rent.
 "Rent" includes any type of payment received by the property owner for the use or occupation of the property.
 This may include:

 - Rental payments and any rent paid in advance

 - Property or services received as rent, such as the tenant doing work at the property in exchange for rent

 - Security deposits retained

-When it comes to expenses, many types of expenses may apply to taxes and reduce what is owed.
+When it comes to expenses, many types may apply to taxes and reduce what is owed.
 Residential rental property owners may deduct expenses such as the following, in most cases:

 - Advertising costs

 - Insurance costs

 - Utilities paid by the owner

 Part-time rental property owners need to break down and treat those expenses on their taxes.
 Rental expenses cannot be more than the total expenses multiplied by a specific fraction.
 That fraction is the number of total days rented at fair rental price divided by the total number of days the unit is used.
 Short-term rental home improvements generally can't be deducted, but owners can recover some improvement costs via Form 4562.